Step 1: Start the Conversation

-- Find the local AAA (Area Agency on Aging), www.eldercare.gov and/or a local State Health Insurance Program (SHIP) www.shiptalk.org and find out what applications those offices offer.
+- Find the local AAA (Area Agency on Aging), www.eldercare.gov and/or a local State Health Insurance Program (SHIP) www.shiptalk.org and find out what support with applications those offices offer.

 - Give your friend the information about how to apply for each program…via the web, over the phone, in person, if AAA or SHIP can help.